Drugs & Medications - Triminol oral

 Triminol oral Overdose

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: agitation, confusion, flushing, hallucinations, large pupils, muscle twitching, seizures.
 In children, excitement may occur first, and may be followed by loss of coordination, drowsiness, loss of consciousness, seizures.NOTES:

 If your doctor has prescribed this medication, do not share it with others.